ianchristani/petangel/README.md

 Project based in Django, Bootstrap and Java Script.
-It is deployed on: https://zwierzeceanioly.com/
+It is deployed in polish on: https://zwierzeceanioly.com/